isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

 The outcomes of the research project have demonstrated the feasibility of boundary crossing, integrating disaster management across physical and digital collections to coordinate and strengthen the overall approach.
 A practical application of the research has resulted in the updating of the Australian Library and Information Association (ALIA) disaster resources[\[7\]](#_ftn7) in an integrated approach that crosses the boundaries between the two domains.
 The ALIA disaster resources assist staff in coordinating and collaborating across the physical and digital domains, helping them to plan ahead, build their confidence and resilience and to strengthen their response when the next disaster strikes their collections.

 **Name and Institution of Proponent:**
 Dr Heather Brown

 Assistant Director, Artlab Australia and Librarian, Education and Sector standards, Australian Library and Information Association (ALIA)

 **Bio:**
 **Dr Heather Brown** has a dual role as an Assistant Director at Artlab Australia, one of Australia’s leading conservation organisations, and as Education and Sector Standards Librarian at the Australian Library and Information Association (ALIA).
 She also delivers lectures to students in the Library and Information Management program at the University of South Australia on aspects of digital and physical preservation management.
 More broadly, she has delivered presentations and training on preservation issues to colleagues across Australia, New Zealand, Singapore, the Philippines, Thailand, Indonesia, Sri Lanka and India.

 Heather’s research interests are in the interrelationships between physical and digital preservation and in an integrated approach to disaster management of physical and digital collections.
 She has co-authored the ALIA disaster management [guide](https://read.alia.org.au/alia-disaster-management-libraries-part-one-guide) and template [plan](https://read.alia.org.au/alia-disaster-management-libraries-part-two-disaster-plan-template)  that provide a flexible framework for integrated collections disaster management.

-**Title: Pigs & Fishes in the Archives: Observations & Opportunities from Researching Singapore’s Recent Agricultural Past**
+# Pigs & Fishes in the Archives: Observations & Opportunities from Researching Singapore’s Recent Agricultural Past

 **Abstract:**
 While the implications of the global climate crisis are indeed sobering, renewed public and institutional interest in environmental issues such as sustainability and climate-resilience presents historical researchers with new opportunities to tell important, previously-overlooked stories from the archives.
 Historical research into Singapore’s post-independence experiences has traditionally focused on the political and socioeconomic dimensions of the nation’s development.
 In recent years, however, growing public interest in environmental issues such as natural heritage, sustainable development, and climate change has been matched by a corresponding growth in exhibitions, festivals, and lectures with environmentally-related themes, organised by local memory institutions such as the National Library Board and the National Heritage Board.
 The COVID-19 pandemic and the Russian-Ukraine war have also rekindled long-running anxieties around issues of food security and resource-resilience.
 These interesting times represent opportunities for historians, archivists, and other allied professions to contemplate how they can contribute to such contemporary discourses.
 In this presentation, I share my experiences as a historical researcher at a local think-tank, working at the intersections between Singapore’s environmental past and present policymaking.
 By sharing my experiences conducting archival research into the histories of pig farming and marine fisheries in Singapore for public service audiences, I reflect on the challenges and opportunities of rendering archival research relevant and meaningful to government stakeholders primarily concerned with contemporary issues such as environmental sustainability, food security, and climate-resilience.

 **Name and Institution of Proponent:**
 Choo Ruizhi

 Senior Analyst, National Security Studies Programme, S Rajaratnam School of International Studies, Nanyang Technological University, Singapore

 **Bio:**
 **Choo Ruizhi** is a Senior Analyst at National Security Studies Programme in the S Rajaratnam School of International Studies, Nanyang Technological University, Singapore.
 He holds a Master of Arts (History) from the National University of Singapore.
 His research interests include the environmental histories of Singapore and Malaya in the nineteenth and twentieth centuries.
 Presently, he is conducting research on the porcine and piscine aspects of Singapore’s post-independence agricultural histories.

-**Title:** **Determining and Integrating Environmental Values into Community Archiving**
+# Determining and Integrating Environmental Values into Community Archiving

 **Abstract:**
 Recent work and initiatives related to community archives have been challenging the traditions surrounding the archival practice, including its methodologies.
 While archivists may have an idea about the operationalisation of the concept of community archiving, the actual members of communities involved must be given the chance to reflect on their own culture and values that should be evident on the archives that will represent them.
 Further, the COVID-19 pandemic hinders the usual on-site engagements in community archiving.
 There is a need, therefore, to develop new approaches on how to start and maintain engagements with the community despite doing it virtually, and at the same time integrating important indigenous and community values especially those that are closely linked to their environment.

 In this presentation, the authors will present a community archiving project done with a select group of volunteers in Sagada, Mountain Province – a mountainous region in the Philippines populated by the _Kankanaey_ whose main livelihood is largely dependent on the utilization of natural resources and the environment (i.e. agriculture and tourism).
 Originally, the project was supposed to be done face-to-face, but due to the pandemic restrictions, the authors needed to re-examine and adjust the approaches that would suit the needs of the community.
 Different creative methods of community engagement were utilized during the online synchronous and asynchronous sessions.
 The participants exhibited how they valued their culture and their environment, making their personal environmental values as a major defining value and principle that shape them as a community.
 Integrating these values helped the group (authors/archivists and community members) identify community-specific requirements, stories, and ways to represent themselves in and through their archives.